 For more information and to see our fee structure, click below to download our brochure.

-For technical information on Atropine and Myopia Control, click below to download and read the main scientific studies carried out in this area.
+For technical information on Medicated Eye Drops and Myopia Control, click below to download and read the main scientific studies carried out in this area.